juliawgraham/tswd-portfolio/critique-by-design.md

 #### User 1
 - Green stands out
 - Likes seeing the green get bigger between the two sets of bars
-- Originally things of 'yay, great' when looking at the green and the legend supports that conclusion
+- Originally thinks of 'yay, great' when looking at the green and the legend supports that conclusion
 - Overall, the visualization is showcasing the redesign's improvement
 - Find the partially correct (and incorrect) bars harder to compare because they are not aligned like the green is and doesn't include specific percentages that could help out
 - A key takeaway they had from the visualization was that while the user-focused redesign improved a lot, there is still more to improve on